 You can’t sell a secret.
 You’ve got to be willing to have the public trooping through the house at various intervals during the sales campaign.
 It’s an inconvenience but it’s a fact of life.

 Help your agent by developing the story around the property.
 Give them something to talk to their buyers about.
 Story sells so give them something to work with.

 I almost forgot, in larger companies don’t engage the principal of the company.
 They already have a big job running the business.
-Usually you will find that they will do the deal and then appoint juniors to sell the property.
-You want someone who is young and hungry and takes ownership of the sale.
+Usually, you will find that they will do the deal and then appoint juniors to sell the property.
+You want a real estate agent who is young and hungry and takes ownership of the sale.

 All that being said I do believe that you should work on building a relationship of trust and respect with your agent.
-He/she can be the best sales person in the world but if their values and practices don’t align with yours, it will be a hard road.
+He/she can be the best real estate agent in the world but if their values and practices don’t align with yours, it will be a hard road.